Clothes dryers

 A washer-dryer does the job of a washing machine and clothes dryer in a single appliance.
 Is one right for you?

 Dryers that automatically start tumbling again if you open and close the door mid-cycle are dangerous for young children who might climb inside the drum and shut the door behind them.
-All of the dryers we've tested need to be manually restarted.
+All the dryers we've tested need to be manually restarted.

 More stars = more energy efficient.